Roman Catholic Diocese of Vellore

-The Roman Catholic Diocese of Vellore (Velloren(sis)) is a diocese located in the city of Vellore in the Ecclesiastical province of Madras and Mylapore in India.
+The Roman Catholic Diocese of Vellore (Velloren(sis)) is a diocese located in the city of Vellore in the ecclesiastical province of Madras and Mylapore in India.

+In 2017, the diocese had a population of 6.5 million people, with the main languages spoken being Tamil, Telugu, and Urdu.

 History

-It was established as a Diocese of Vellore on 13 November 1952 from the Metropolitan Archdiocese of Madras.
-The Diocese of Vellore was started by Salesians in 1952 carving out a portion from the Archdiocese of Madras-Mylapore.
-Further, in 1969, a few parishes from the Archdiocese of Pondicherry-Cuddalore were attached to this Diocese.
-It comprises two civil districts namely Vellore and Tiruvannamalai.
-There are 84 parishes with having Catholic population of 1, 50,000.
+The Diocese of Vellore was established on 13 November 1952, from the Metropolitan Archdiocese of Madras.
+It was initiated by the Salesians, who carved out a portion from the Archdiocese of Madras-Mylapore.
+Additionally, in 1969, several parishes from the Archdiocese of Pondicherry-Cuddalore were incorporated into this Diocese.
+It encompasses two civil districts, namely Vellore and Tiruvannamalai, and consists of 84 parishes with a Catholic population of 150,000.